datatrigger/datatrigger/content/post/subtotals.md

 ## R's Tidyverse

-In this case, we use *dplyr* for the concatenation and *forcats* to reorder the levels :
+In this case, we use *dplyr* for the concatenation and *forcats* to reorder the levels:

 ```r
 # Import necessary packages